jefflangtech/preview_card/README-template.md

 # Frontend Mentor - Product preview card component solution

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+A solution provided by jefflangtech for the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).

+I've been away from any sort of writing or coding for a while, and I wanted to take a baby-step back in to see where I'm at.
+I really enjoyed knocking this out because it, frankly, was pretty enjoyable just to put all the pieces together, and I realized I was able to pick things back up again pretty quickly.

 ## Table of contents